 Summer is a warmer month.
 The dogs need to stay cool in summers and with a thick coat stretched and covering its whole body, it is extremely difficult for a Teacup Pomeranian to survive a hot summer.
 Hence, the thick coat sheds and makes way for a thinner coat that keeps the body cool.

-During winter, a dog needs protection from the cold and the summer coat is unable to provide the adequate protection.
+During winter, a dog needs protection from the cold and the summer coat is unable to provide adequate protection.
 So, during fall, the summer coat starts shedding.
 The shedding makes way for a thick winter coat that allows the dog to stay protected from the cold during a harsh winter.

 During the seasonal shedding months of Spring and Fall, you can expect excessive shedding from the dog.
 Focus on the Teacup Pomeranian grooming during this season to keep the house clean.